adammurdoch/build-builder/README.md

 Generates a [gradle-profiler](https://www.github.com/gradle/gradle-profiler) scenario file for the build.

-Generates a Graphiz `dot` file that shows the dependencies between projects.
+Generates an HTML file that shows the dependencies between builds and projects.

 ### Command line usage